Mastopke304/Siamese2RC/README.md

 ## Note

-It's now 15 December and I spent a little time before I wrote this README to implement the program to run on the GPU, but the CPU and GPU had different results.
+I'm a beginner of deep learning and python, this project is for practice.
+I spent a little time before I wrote this README to make the program run on the GPU, but the CPU and GPU had different results.
 I didn't fix it due to time, so I didn't add it to the main program.
 You can try it in Jupyter Notebook.

+## Experiment Result

+The experiment result is in the folder called "result".